-The demand for registered nurses is higher than ever before, and the Bureau of Labor Statistics projects employment of registered nurses to grow 15% by 2026 — a growth rate that is significantly higher than the national average for other fields.
+The demand for registered nurses is higher than ever before, and the Bureau of Labor Statistics (BLS) projects employment of registered nurses to grow 15% by 2026 -- a growth rate significantly higher than the national average across careers.
 Factors such as an aging U.S. population, increasing rates of chronic diseases, and a dynamic healthcare sector drives demand for highly trained, innovative healthcare professionals.

-The median salary for registered nurses is more than $61,000 per year.
-Specialized nurses working as nurse anesthetists, nurse midwives, or nurse practitioners can earn well over $100,000 per year.
+The median salary for registered nurses is more than $63,000 per year per year.
+Specialized nurses working as nurse anesthetists, nurse midwives, or nurse practitioners can earn over $140,000 annually per year.
 Earning an online nursing degree is the first step toward a challenging and personally rewarding career.

 How to Become a Nurse in Michigan